The Three-Body Limit Cycle: Universal Form for General Regulators: STM Equation with General Regulator

-\paragraph{STM with General Regulator.} We begin with the theoretical analysis of the three-body problem in SREFT for general separable regulators.
+We begin with the theoretical analysis of the three-body problem in SREFT for general separable regulators.
 This analysis can be simplified by introducing an auxiliary dimer field $d$, which allows the Lagrangian density to be reformulated as~\cite{Bedaque:1998kg,Braaten:2004rn}

 with $h$ defined in Eq.~\eqref{H0_SREFT}.

 The three-body problem reduces to the scattering between a boson $\psi$ and a dimer $d$.
 This requires the renormalized propagator for a dimer of energy $E$ and momentum $\mathbf{k}$, $D_r(E, \mathbf{k})= [(2mC_0)^{-1}-\Sigma(E,\mathbf{k})]^{{-}1}$.
 The self-energy